philholden/reason-web-starterkit/README.md

 Start writing your web applications using reason+bucklescript

 Note: This is **doesn't** use [rebel](https://github.com/reasonml/rebel) directly.
-This uses prebuilt rebel binaries hosted at https://github.com/vramana/rebel-bin.
+This repo uses prebuilt rebel binaries hosted at https://github.com/vramana/rebel-bin.
 This cuts down the amount of installation time by quite a bit.

 ### Usage